 We present different scenarios when comparing resource usage for writing and reading between the Blosc and Blosc2 filters, including the Blosc2 optimized versions.
 First one is when PyTables is choosing the chunkshape automatically (the default); as Blosc2 is meant towards large chunks, PyTables has been tuned to produce far larger chunks for Blosc2 in this case (Blosc and other filters will remain using the same chunk sizes as usual).
 Second, we will visit the case where the chunkshape is equal for both Blosc and Blosc2.
 Spoiler alert: we will see how Blosc2 behaves well (and sometimes much beter) in both scenarios.

-We start by performing inkernel queries where the chunkshape for the table is chosen automatically by the PyTables machinery.
+We start by performing inkernel queries where the chunkshape for the table is chosen automatically by the PyTables machinery (see query script here).
 This size is the same for Blosc, Zlib and uncompressed cases which are all using 16384 rows (about 512 KB), whereas for Blosc2 the computed chunkshape is quite larger: 1179648 rows (about 36 MB; this actually depends on the size of the L3 cache, which is automatically queried in real-time by PyTables and it turns out to be exactly 36 MB for our CPU, an Intel i9-13900K).

 Now, we are going to analyze the memory and time usage of performing six inkernel searches, which means scanning the full table six times, in different cases:

 Using HDF5 with ZLIB + Shuffle; size is 407 MB.

 Using Blosc filter with BloscLZ codec + Bitshuffle; size is 468 MB.